Ali-Vazife/Daily-Story/README.md

 # DailyStory App

-StoryBooks is a platform designed for users to create and share stories, utilizing Node.js, Express, MongoDB, Passport with a Google OAuth strategy, and more.
+StoryBooks is a platform designed for users to create and share stories, utilizing **Node.js, Express, MongoDB, Passport** with a **Google OAuth strategy**, and more.
 It offers a seamless experience for both content creators and readers.

 ## Introduction